 Though both are dry-cured meats, the manufacturing processes are different.
 This gives them both their own individual tastes and textures.
 But you can also use prosciutto, or even Jamón Ibérico for these tapas if you prefer, and if that is more readily available.

 Buy the ham ready sliced.
 It is best to buy it like that unless you have special slicing equipment available.

-No matter how you choose to serve these tapas, it will provide a delicious and unique addition to any meal.
-Its salty and smoky flavour can be a great complement to many other dishes, and will add a special touch to any gathering.
+No matter how you choose to serve these tapas, they will provide a delicious and unique addition to any meal.
+Their salty and smoky flavour can be a great complement to many other dishes, and will add a special touch to any gathering.

 If you do try this recipe, please let me know how you get on in the comments section below!

 How to make Serrano Ham Tapas